aknandi/disaggregation/README.md

 ## Data preparation

-Function prepare_data takes in SpatialPolygonDataFrame (response) and RasterStack (covariates) to produce a data structure required for the disaggregation modelling.
+Function prepare_data takes in sf (response) and SpatRaster (covariates) to produce a data structure required for the disaggregation modelling.
 Calls functions to extract covariate data, polygon data, aggregation (population data), match points to polygons and build an INLA mesh for the spatial field (build_mesh)

 ```R
 data_for_model <- prepare_data(polygon_shapefile = shps,